 Before purchasing your flight, make sure to consult your program dates and arrival information.
 We recommend you explore fully refundable tickets and travel insurance options to protect against potential travel disruptions.

 The prospect of booking your own flight can be intimidating.
 For the majority of students this is the first time you’ll make your own travel arrangements and travel independently.
 Below you’ll find some helpful resources with more information about booking your flight and travel logistics:

 Many airports experience an increase in flight delays and cancellations during busy time of year (holidays, summer vacation, etc).
 Be sure to plan accordingly by packing important phone numbers, travel documents, toiletries, medication, etc. in your carry-on bag.

 Flight Security Screening and Regulations

 Flight security is stringent and regulations about what can and cannot be carried on to an aircraft continually change.
 It is recommended that you arrive at the airport well in advance of your flight departure time to allow for the smoothest experience and for unanticipated delays.

 You will go through a security checkpoint at your departure airport and could be subject to additional security screening along your journey.
 The Transportation Security Administration (TSA) website provides up to date information regarding air travel and approved items to carry on a flight, including things like liquids and electronics.
 Knowledge of travel regulations will prepare you for the security checks at the airport.
 Be sure to review travel regulations for anywhere you travel.

-- Many airlines have a deadline for passengers to check-in before each flight.
-Check-in deadlines are usually between 60 to 30 minutes before boarding, and you are often not able to check in after those times (meaning you cannot go on your flight).
+Many airlines have a deadline for passengers to check-in before each flight.
+Check-in deadlines are usually between 30-60 minutes before boarding.
+You may not be able to check in after those times (meaning you cannot go on your flight).

 - Boarding times are usually between 30 minutes to an hour before scheduled take-off.